Mike Pence: West Point grads should expect to see combat

 The class was the most diverse in West Point’s history, and Pence said he wanted to acknowledge “the historic milestones that we’re marking today.”

-The 2019 cadets included 34 black women and 223 women, both all-time highs since the first female cadets graduated in 1980.
+The 2019 cadets included 223 women, 34 of whom are black.
+Both totals are all-time highs since the first female cadets graduated in 1980.
 The academy graduated its 5,000th woman Saturday.

 The 110 African Americans who graduated were double the number from 2013.